Even if you’ve never been to Scotland, you’ve probably seen the Isle of Skye.

 My hosts were always hospitable and keen to tell me more about the area, not to mention the tea and cake …

-In the busy little village of Portree I had the most fantastic pot of mussels, overlooking the harbour where they’d been brought ashore.
+In the busy little village of Portree, I had the most fantastic pot of mussels, overlooking the harbour where they’d been brought ashore.

 Round the corner is the Isles Inn where I had a pint of Skye Gold ale whilst a local folk band entertained with accordions.
-And the renowned whisky selection at Seamus Bar in the Sligachan Hotel was too much for me to resist – they have over 300 different single malts on offer, and I made a valiant attempt to dent their stock.
+And the renowned whisky selection at Seamus Bar in the Sligachan Hotel was too much for me to resist – they have over 400 different single malts on offer, and I made a valiant attempt to dent their stock.

 There’s no doubt about it, I found the Skye Trail challenging.
 It is (as yet) completely un-waymarked, and much of the trail doesn’t even follow a path.
+We grade this trail as ‘strenuous’ – it often goes through remote parts of the Isle of Skye that are miles from the nearest roads so good navigation skills and hill walking experience are essential.

-In short, I LOVED the Skye Trail, and would walk the whole thing again at the drop of a hat.
+In short, I LOVED the Skye Trail and would walk the whole thing again at the drop of a hat.

 James Fathers